apyos/docker-3cx-sbc/README.md

 No, it doesn't.
 When trying to update from the Management Console, nothing will happen except a small warning in the logs.
 Images are static, and the entire container should be replaced by a new version in order to update.

+### Does re-provisioning work?

+Yes, the configuration is automatically kept in sync with the Management Console, and the `Push Config` also works.

 ### When will new releases be available?

 Assuming new versions remain compatible with this repository's way of installing the SBC, new versions should be published to the registry (https://github.com/apyos/docker-3cx-sbc/pkgs/container/docker-3cx-sbc) in the hour following a new release.
 This is done automatically using GitHub Actions, and can be seen here: https://github.com/apyos/docker-3cx-sbc/actions.